PyonPyon-Tech/ipms/README.md

 * [ ] `GET /`

-    Return all notifications
+    Return all notifications.

 * [ ] `POST /`

-    Create new notification
+    Create new notification.

 * [ ] `GET /{id}`